-Process for insidious murder: Knife attack causes horror in Schwabach
+Trial for treacherous murder: knife attack causes horror in Schwabach

 Trial begins on July 11, 2025 against a man for treacherous murder in Schwabach - a jealousy drama in court.

-Process for insidious murder: Knife attack causes horror in Schwabach
+Trial for treacherous murder: knife attack causes horror in Schwabach

-A terrible incident that shook the city of Schwabach is now on trial.
-A man is charged with insidious murder and dangerous bodily harm after he is said to have stabbed a 42-year-old man out of ambush on August 19, 2024, while he was just on the way to work.
-The start of the trial on July 11, 2025 at 9:00 a.m. at the Nuremberg-Fürth District Court, and a total of ten trial days are planned for how nechtundpolitik.com reported.
+A terrible incident that shocked the town of Schwabach is now on trial.
+A man is charged with malicious murder and grievous bodily harm after he allegedly stabbed a 42-year-old man to death on August 19, 2024 while he was on his way to work.
+The trial is scheduled to begin on July 11, 2025 at 9:00 a.m. at the Nuremberg-Fürth Regional Court, and a total of ten trial days are planned lawandpolitics.com reported.

 The murder occurred in a parking lot as the victim tried to leave in his vehicle.
 Tragically, the victim's wife was also injured during the altercation as she tried to help her husband.
 At the heart of the crime is the assumption that the defendant had a relationship with the victim's wife.
 Jealousy appears to have been the motive for the violent attack, as the defendant believed that the husband had treated the woman badly.